-For the year ended June 30, 2023, the Council had \$193,299 invested in a broad range of capital assets, including buildings, furniture, equipment, and vehicles.
-This amount represents a net increase (including additions and deductions) of \$170,509 or 748.2%, from last fiscal year.
+For the year ended June 30, 2023, the Council had \$99,126 invested in a broad range of capital assets, including buildings, furniture, equipment, and vehicles.
+This amount represents a net increase (including additions and deductions) of \$1,598 or 2%, from last fiscal year.
+The increase was due to the purchase of an ice maker.